-The majority of the Town of Cedarburg's population lies within the 35 to 54 age range, which is true for bordering cities and villages, Ozaukee County, and all of Southeastern Wisconsin (Table 3).
-The median age in Cedarburg is 41.1, which is slightly higher than the median age for surrounding areas.
-The Town has a lower percentage of persons in the 20 to 34 age range in comparison with the County and Southeastern Wisconsin.
+In 2020, the majority of the Town of Cedarburg's population lies within the 35 to 54 age range, which is also true for bordering cities, villages, and towns, Ozaukee County, and all of Southeastern Wisconsin (Table 3).
+The median age in Cedarburg is 45.5, which is slightly higher than the median age for the County and the City-Village average.
+In 2020, the Town has a modestly lower percentage of people in the 20 to 34 age range in comparison with the County, Southeastern Wisconsin, and surrounding communities.